Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Introduction and Background

 \section{Introduction and Background}

-With the advent of ChatGPT in late 2022, Large language models (LLMs) have achieved great success in fields of natural language processing and code generation.
-A de-facto model to build LLMs is the Transformer architecture \cite{vaswani2017attention}.
-A transformer is composed of an encoder and decoder, and each of these parts contains two main neural network components: self-attention layers and fully connected layers \cite{rezabook}.
-Both self-attention and feed-forward neural networks are extremely resource-intensive.
-Besides, previous efforts \cite{zhao2023survey,brown2020language,kaplan2020scaling} show that models with a larger number of parameters usually have higher accuracy than models with smaller numbers of parameters.
-As model sizes continue to grow, the resource utilization of transformers has become a major challenge affecting training efficiency and deployment of LLMs on resource-constrained devices such as smartphones.
+Since the release of ChatGPT in late 2022, large language models (LLMs) and visual language models (VLMs) have become increasingly prevalent across a wide range of applications.
+On the other hand, clean water consumption, huge electricity usage, and massive heat emission of AI datacenter challenges global natural resources severely \cite{Morrisonetal2025, Ebertetal2024, Dooetal2024}.

-To reduce the overhead of fully connected layers, approaches such as Low-Rank Adaptation (LoRA) \cite{hu2022lora} or Mixture of Experts (MoE) \cite{cai2024survey} have been proposed.
-Researchers have also developed various alternative or optimized self-attention mechanisms, such as Flash Attention \cite{dao2023flashattention2}, Linear Attention \cite{katharopoulos2020transformers}, LSH Attention \cite{kitaev2020reformer}, and Sliding Window Attention \cite{beltagy2020longformer}, which theoretically offer higher computational efficiency or lower memory requirements.
+A de-facto model to build LLMs and VLMs is the transformer architecture \cite{vaswani2017attention}.
+A transformer is composed of an encoder and decoder, and each of these parts contains two main neural network components, self-attention layers and feed-forward layers \cite{rezabook}.
+Both self-attention and feed-forward layers are extremely resource-intensive.
+Previous studies \cite{zhao2023survey, brown2020language, kaplan2020scaling} show that models with a larger number of parameters usually have higher accuracy than models with smaller numbers of parameters.
+As model sizes continue to grow, the resource utilization of transformers has become a major challenge, affecting global warming \cite{bux2025critical}, training efficiency \cite{wen2025grades}, and deployment of these models on resource-constrained devices, such as personal computers, or smartphones \cite{ejimuda2025, odsearch23}.